Mercy-class hospital ship: Criticism

 The Mercy-class ships' size gives them a substantial radar signature that, combined with lack of maneuverability, makes them vulnerable to attack.
-In theory, this should never occur, as attacking a hospital ship is a war crime under the Hague Convention of 1907, but the ships are left vulnerable to terrorist organizations and other entities that do not follow such established warfare conventions, due to the fact that both ships are outfitted only with defensive weapons.
-If within a battle fleet they could be vulnerable to missile strikes aimed at the fleet as a whole, and their radar signature could be confused with troop ships, landing ships, helicopter carriers or become a target for weapons that miss or are decoyed away from combatant ships.
+In theory, this should never occur, as attacking a hospital ship is a war crime under the Hague Convention of 1907, but the ships are vulnerable to entities that do not recognize this established warfare convention; both ships are outfitted only with defensive weapons.
+In a battle fleet (with troop ships, landing ships and helicopter carriers) they could be hit inadvertently by stray missiles; their radar signature is not unique from combatant ships.

 In mid-2004 Vice Admiral Michael L. Cowan, the Surgeon General and chief of the Bureau of Medicine and Surgery, said that Comfort and Mercy should be retired and that "They're wonderful ships, but they're dinosaurs.
 They were designed in the '70s, built in the '80s, and frankly, they're obsolete."